jrfiedler/CASI_Python/README.md

 - Section 8.3:
     - The data page says the values in the galaxy dataset are log-redshift, but they are likely log-log-redshift, if 1.22 \leq r \leq 3.32 as equation 8.38 says
     - Equation 8.38 says 17.2 \leq m \leq 21.5, but the y-axis on figure 8.5 shows negative values, approximately -21 \leq m \leq -17
+- Section 10.4, pg 171: Equation 10.55 might give the impression that the powers of the bin counts are used in the model (i.e., that the $\hat{\beta}$ values are coefficients from the model).
+In fact, orthogonal polynomials are used.
+See [ch10s04.ipynb](chapter10/ch10s04.ipynb).

 ## To do